akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--If you want to contribute to an existing project to which you don’t have push access, GitHub encourages forking the project.
 When you land on a project page that looks interesting and you want to hack on it a bit, you can click the "fork" button in the project header to have GitHub copy that project to your user so you can push to it.-->

-Wenn Du an einem bereits vorhandenen Projekt mitarbeiten willst und Du zu diesem keine Schreibrechte hast, bietet Dir GitHub die Möglichkeit einen Fork von diesem Projekt zu erstellen.
+Wenn Du an einem bereits vorhandenen Projekt mitarbeiten willst und Du zu diesem keine Schreibrechte hast, bietet Dir GitHub die Möglichkeit, einen Fork von diesem Projekt zu erstellen.
 Wenn Du beim Stöbern durch GitHub bei einem interessanten Projekt landest und Du damit ein bisschen spielen willst, kannst Du die „Fork“-Schaltfläche im Projekt-Header auswählen.
 GitHub kopiert das gesamte Projekt in Deinen Benutzerbereich.
 Auf dieses kannst Du jetzt auch pushen.

 <!--This way, projects don’t have to worry about adding users as collaborators to give them push access.
 People can fork a project and push to it, and the main project maintainer can pull in those changes by adding them as remotes and merging in their work.-->

-Dadurch das jeder, jedes Projekt kopieren kann, muss sich der Verwalter eines Projekts nicht darum kümmern, das jedem Mitarbeiter die entsprechenden Schreibrechte erhält.
+Dadurch, dass jeder jedes Projekt kopieren kann, muss sich der Verwalter eines Projekts nicht darum kümmern, das jedem Mitarbeiter die entsprechenden Schreibrechte erhält.
 Man kann einfach einen Fork erstellen und auf diesen pushen.
 Der Verwalter des geforkten Projekts kann dieses neue Projekt als neuen Remote hinzufügen und die Änderungen davon holen.
 Dann kann er diese Änderungen in das Hauptprojekt mergen.

 <!--To fork a project, visit the project page (in this case, mojombo/chronic) and click the "fork" button in the header (see Figure 4-14).-->

-Um einen Fork von einem Projekt zu erstellen, kannst Du die jeweilige Projektseite besuchen (in diesem Fall mojombo/chronic) und die „Fork“-Schaltfläche im oberen Bereich auswählen (siehe Abbildung 4-14).
+Um einen Fork von einem Projekt zu erstellen, kannst Du die jeweilige Projektseite besuchen (in diesem Fall `mojombo/chronic`) und die „Fork“-Schaltfläche im oberen Bereich auswählen (siehe Abbildung 4-14).

 <!--Figure 4-14.
 Get a writable copy of any repository by clicking the "fork" button.-->